 The codeofthestreet.net website and blog exists to:

-- Identify and call attention to a) the leading theorists and clinicians conducting this research and especially those applying it to juvenile corrections, b) the most significant skeptics and critics of the Code of the Street model and, c) to the most significant Code of the Street-informed publications and working programs.
+- Identify and call attention to a) the leading theorists and clinicians conducting this research and especially those applying it in juvenile corrections, b) the most significant skeptics and critics of the Code of the Street model and, c) to the most significant Code of the Street-informed publications and working programs.

 Curt is the designer and author of the workplace readiness curriculum Take Charge and the self-advocacy and anger/hostile interaction management) curriculum Zombie Resistance Training, approved by the OVR for use in PA high school transition programs.
 The primary design objective in both cases was being evidently relevant and helpful to students in mainstream high school transition programs.
 However, while neither curriculum makes specific content references to juvenile justice or Anderson’s Code of the Street, both also address some of the typical post-discharge, post-graduation employment challenges predicted by the Code of the Street model and observed in juvenile offenders living by its ethos.